 (a) Purpose.
-It is the purpose intent of this division to encourage promote land use conformities, except that nonconforming conditions that existed before the effective date of the this erdinance chapter or amendments thereto from which this division derives shall be allowed to continue, subject to the requirements set forth in this division and in division 2 of article II of this chapter.
+It is the intent of this division to promote land use conformities, except that nonconforming conditions that existed before the effective date of this chapter or amendments thereto shall be allowed to continue, subject to the requirements set forth in this division and in division 2 of article II of this chapter.
 Except as otherwise provided in this chapter, a non-conforming condition shall not be permitted to become more non-conforming.